Who is John Bennett?

 Rep. John Bennett (R-Sallisaw) was elected to the Oklahoma state House of Representatives in 2011.
+Rep. Bennett promoted several anti-Muslim and Islamophobic viewpoints and policies during his time in the House.

 In an August 2014 Facebook post, Bennett called on Oklahomans to be “wary” of Muslim-Americans and falsely claimed the Quran says non-Muslims “should be killed.”